Laplace’s Equation

 Since X″/X and Y″/Y are each functions of a different variable, their sum cannot be identically zero unless each is equal to a constant:

-Since ϕ is a physical field, it must be real-valued and therefore u² and v² must be real numbers, although the condition that u²+v²=0 obviously requires that one of the constants and is real and the other is imaginary.
+Since ϕ is a physical field, it must be real-valued and therefore u² and v² must be real numbers, although the condition that u²+v²=0 obviously requires that one of the constants u and v is real and the other is imaginary.
 The eigenfunctions are:

 So the general solution is: